James D. O’Holleran, M.D.

 About Dr. O’Holleran

-James attended Yale School of Medicine, where he graduated with honors.
-He was class president and was a winner of the Nicholas J. Giarman prize for outstanding graduating thesis.
-While at Yale, he was awarded the prestigious Howard Hughes Medical Institute National Institutes of Health Research Scholars Program to study molecular biology at the National Cancer Institute in Bethesda, Maryland, for one year.
+After earning his bachelor’s degree at University of Nebraska where he graduated summa cum laude as a Chancellor’s Scholar, Dr. O’Holleran received his medical degree from Yale School of Medicine, where he graduated with honors as class president.
+At Yale, he was a winner of the Nicholas J. Giarman prize for outstanding graduating thesis and was awarded the prestigious Howard Hughes Medical Institute National Institutes of Health Research Scholars Program to study molecular biology at the National Cancer Institute in Bethesda, Maryland.

-After Yale, James was accepted to the Harvard Combined Orthopaedic Residency Program, where he studied orthopedics for five years.
-While at Harvard, he was awarded the William H. Thomas Outstanding Resident of his class as well as the Outstanding Clinical Graduating Thesis award.
+He then studied orthopedics for five years in the Harvard Combined Orthopaedic Residency Program where he was recognized as the William H. Thomas Outstanding Resident of his class and received the Outstanding Clinical Graduating Thesis award.